tijanaminic1/tijanaminic1.github.io/blog-posts/first-quarter.md

 ### Guilt and shame

-This is something that really messes with me-- the feeling of everpresent guilt about not doing enough or making enough progress.
+This is something that really messes with me— the feeling of everpresent guilt about not doing enough or making enough progress.
 It's really hard to define progress, especially in the first year of PhD.
 During one of our weekly meetings, I asked my advisors whether they felt we were making progress, because to me it seemed like we were just running in circles.
 They told me:

 > “If the circle is the same every time, that’s no progress.
 But look closely at the circle.
 Is it a little rounder?
 A little more defined each time you move through it?
 That might be what progress looks like.”